MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sample-coronavirus-app.md

 ## Create the SharePoint lists for app

 The app requires multiple lists that store all the data.
-To automate the creation of the SharePoint lists, you can leverage the *DeploySPLists* flow available from the downloaded [assets package](#prerequisites).
+To automate the creation of the SharePoint lists, you can use the *DeploySPLists* flow available from the downloaded [assets package](#prerequisites).

 ### Import the flow